mrueda/beacon2-ri-tools/non-containerized/README.md

     "A program for annotating and predicting the effects of single nucleotide polymorphisms, SnpEff: SNPs in the genome of Drosophila melanogaster strain w1118; iso-2; iso-3.", Cingolani P, Platts A, Wang le L, Coon M, Nguyen T, Wang L, Land SJ, Lu X, Ruden DM.
 Fly (Austin).
 2012 Apr-Jun;6(2):80-92.
 PMID: 22728672.

 3. SnpSift
     "Using Drosophila melanogaster as a model for genotoxic chemical mutational studies with a new program, SnpSift", Cingolani, P., et. al., Frontiers in Genetics, 3, 2012.
+PMID: 22435069.
 4.  dbNSFP v4
     1. Liu X, Jian X, and Boerwinkle E. 2011. dbNSFP: a lightweight database of human non-synonymous SNPs and their functional predictions.
 Human Mutation.
 32:894-899.
     2. Liu X, Jian X, and Boerwinkle E. 2013. dbNSFP v2.0: A Database of Human Non-synonymous SNVs and Their Functional Predictions and Annotations.
 Human Mutation.
 34:E2393-E2402.